Q&A on membership

 What happens when a new member is accepted?

-The positive vote of the General Assembly or of the Bureau confers immediately the quality of full member or individual member respectively.
+The positive vote of the General Assembly or of the Bureau confers immediately the quality of candidate, associate or individual member respectively.

 Are there membership fees?